Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-05-Application Integration/application-integration.md

 such as Zendesk or Shopify to targets such as AWS Lambda and other SaaS applications.
 You can set up routing rules to determine where to send your data to build application architectures that react in real- time to your data sources with event publisher and consumer completely decoupled.
-- Amazon Managed Workﬂows for Apache Airﬂow (MWAA) : is a managed orchestration service for Apache Airﬂow that makes it easier to set up and operate end-to-end data pipelines in the cloud at scale.
-Apache Airﬂow is an open-source tool used to programmatically author, schedule, and monitor sequences of processes and tasks referred to as “workﬂows.”
-With Managed Workﬂows, you can use Airﬂow and Python to create workﬂows without having to manage the underlying infrastructure for scalability, availability, and security.
-Managed Workﬂows automatically scales its workﬂow execution capacity to meet your needs, and is integrated with AWS security services to help provide you with fast and secure access to data.
 - Amazon MQ : is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud.
 Message brokers allow diﬀerent software systems–often using diﬀerent programming languages, and on diﬀerent platforms–to communicate